 The Whimbrel can be found using exposed mudflats were the soft substrate allows for probing for large burrowing invertebrates.
 It can also be found sometimes in water up to about 8 inches in depth.
-However, I have observed more individual birds using the wet meadow grasslands then what have been recorded on the International Shorebird Survey, a survey route that covers mainly shoreline habitat.
+However, I have observed more individual birds using the wet meadow grasslands than what is recorded by the International Shorebird Survey, a survey route that covers mainly shoreline habitat.